Jmac217/hugotest/content/posts/Contact/index.md

 +++
-title = "Contact Jordan"
-date = "2022-12-01T12:00:00-01:00"
-author = ""
+title = "Contact Jordan Elder for Tech Services" date = "2022-12-01T12:00:00-01:00" author = ""
 authorTwitter = "" #do not include @
 cover = "images/eldertechservices.png"
 tags = ["Contact", "Support"]
-keywords = ["Contact", "Support", "Sales"] description = "Contact Jordan Elder in a number of ways" showFullContent = true readingTime = false hideComments = false color = "" #color from the theme settings
+keywords = ["Contact", "Support", "Sales"] description = "Reach me in a number of ways for a variety of services!" showFullContent = true readingTime = false hideComments = false color = "" #color from the theme settings
 +++

-# Contact Jordan Elder
+# Contact Jordan Elder for Tech Services

 I'm available for freelance operations, development, and design work or just to invite to a gig!
 Be sure to check out the [band]() if you made it this far!